o1243535241/O/readme.txt

 O all this teachings if free or how will O told or how better for lifes O all this teachings if free or how will O told or how better for lifes

-this is draft and all what i am write is true of false or maybe need or not, here my @ iamvitalyO@gmail.com https://x.com/iamvitalyo and many it-sectors/search eangines/ai-s have tabu on O ..... please dont belivve thems and use self braine and code
+and many it-sectors/search eangines/ai-s have tabu on O ..... please dont belivve thems and use self braine and code

 1/balance/black/ball/materi/time ... make O and want O